ChrisKlimpke/TrackerSDKv2/README.md

 # TrackerSDKv2

-Version string used is 2022-07-25AR is latest ARKit version is tagged 2.0.3 and above
+Version string used is 2022-07-25AR is latest ARKit version is tagged 2.0.3 and above for use wih ARKit

 Version string used is 2022-07-25R is latest non ARKit version is tagged 1.1.10 and above